How to Feel More Spiritually Connected to Your Job

 Ego-centric work habits

 Add a bit of spirituality to your to-do list!
-Use a calendar, agenda or daytimer that provides daily doses of spiritual wisdom is one way to bring a bit of hope and inspiration to your day at work.
+Using a calendar or appointment book that provides daily doses of spiritual wisdom is one way to bring a bit of hope and inspiration to your day at work.
 If you think that paper calendars and planners are old-fashioned and you prefer to use your phone as your electronic organizer, search for some daily affirmation apps that you can download.

 One of my favorite sources of daily spiritual and creative renewal is Julia Cameron's book Heart Steps.